What is Acne?

 - Azelaic acid and salicylic acid: Azelaic acid is a naturally occurring acid created by yeast, and has antibacterial properties.
 Salicylic acid can help prevent clogged hair follicles and is available as leave-on and wash-off products.

-- Dapsone (Aczone) 5% – 7.5%: This gel is recommended for inflammatory acne, especially in women.
+- Dapsone (Aczone) 5% – 7.5%: This gel is recommended for inflammatory and severe nodular acne, especially in women.

 - Minocycline Foam (Amzeeq): This tetracycline-type of antibiotic is used to treat inflammatory acne and is the newest of the topical antibiotic therapies.